 - The legal structure of The ClassicPress Initiative cannot be altered, which includes company Directors.

 - Any petitions that are promoting Topics that are illegal in the United States will not be approved.

 - The Code of Conduct, as written above, may not be modified.

 Our Structure, Rights & Responsibilities

-Below you can see the groups within the ClassicPress democracy and their functions, rights and responsibilities.
+Below you can see the groups within the ClassicPress governance structure and their functions, rights and responsibilities.

 People not affiliated with ClassicPress or registered with ClassicPress on any official systems.

 - To make suggestions and/or comment on existing suggestions on the petitions site.

 - To vote for and comment on suggestions on the above site.